 Use Explain Data

 The basic steps to run Explain Data are:

-- Select a mark in a viz.
+- Open a dashboard or sheet in a workbook.

 Tips for using Explain Data